phalcon/dd/README.md

 ## Copyright

-This project is open source software licensed under the New BSD License.
+The dd library is open source software licensed under the BSD 3-Clause License.
+Copyright © 2016-present, Phalcon Team.
-See the LICENSE file for more.
+See the [LICENSE.txt](./LICENSE.txt) file for more.

-© 2016-2017, Phalcon Team